rohitpanicker06/TOEFL-Mastery-Online-Test-Platform-With-Speech-Recognition/exam-mastery/README.md

 #### Admin Users
 - Admin can log in to the platform using the admin credentials
 - Admin can CRUD questions
-- Admin can CRUD moderators
-- Admin can CRUD user profiles

-#### Moderators
-- Moderator can log in to the platform using the moderator credentials
-- Moderator can CRUD questions
-- Moderator can update user profile

 #### Registered Users (Students)
 - Users can log in using their credentials to enter the platform